sisinflab/elliot/docs/source/guide/hyper_optimization.rst

           reg_b:                0
           gaussian_variance:    0.1

-Finally, Elliot provides a shortcut to perform an exhaustive grid search.
-We can avoid inserting ``hyper_opt_alg`` and ``hyper_max_evals`` fields and we directly insert the lists of possible values for the parameters to optimize:
+Finally, to perform an exhaustive grid search, set ``hyper_opt_alg: grid`` and provide discrete value lists for the parameters to optimize:

 .. code:: yaml